zhliau/fika-spt-server-docker/README.md

 * If you want to redownload the same url, you will need to manually remove it from `mods_download/mod_urls_downloaded.txt` file.

 ### Mod updates
 When a mod is updated, you will need to add the new URL using one of the methods above.
-It will be downloaded, extracted, and then merged, overwiriting any conflicting files in the installation.
-For simple mods that is probably enough.
+It will be downloaded, extracted, and then merged, overwriting any conflicting files in the installation.
+For simple mods, that is probably enough.
 If the mod developer states that you will need to uninstall a previous version to update, you will have to do this manually.
 You may do that at any time if you want to be extra cautious.

 # Environment Variables
 None of these env vars are required, but they may be useful.